 - Any end-user self-service voluntary change password operation

-- Any end-user self-service password reset originating from the Password Reset Portal
+- Any end-user self-service password reset that originates from the password reset portal

 - Any administrator self-service voluntary change password operation

-- Any administrator self-service password reset originating from the Password Reset Portal
+- Any administrator self-service password reset that originates from the password reset portal

 - Any administrator-initiated end-user password reset from the Azure classic portal